Course Outline

 Module 4: Creating Classes and Implementing Type-Safe Collections

-In this module, you will learn how to use interfaces and classes to define and create custom, reusable types.
-You will also explore how to create and utilize enumerable, type-safe collections of any type.
+In this module, you will learn how to use interfaces and classes to define and create custom, reusable types for government applications.
+You will also explore creating and using enumerable, type-safe collections of any type.

 Lessons